coderoachsingh/LedgerlyXprojectWing/README.md

 ## Working
 -A picture of the bill is uploded to the S3 bucket.
 <br>
--lambda function is triggered to scan and get the total amount from the bill.
+-lambda function is triggered and it scan and get the total amount from the bill.
 <br>
 -The expense data is stored in PostgreSQL database.